Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Construction of the Trial State

 Generally, we assume all momenta $ k, p, h $ to be in $ \ZZZ^3 $ and do not write this condition under summations.
 Moreover, we adopt the following convention: whenever a momentum is denoted by a lowercase $ p $ (``particle''), then we abbreviate the condition $ p \in B_{\F}^c \cap B_\alpha $ by $ p : \alpha $.
 Likewise, for a momentum denoted by $ h $ (``hole''), the condition $ h \in B_{\F} \cap B_\alpha $ is abbreviated as $ h : \alpha $.
 For $ k \in \ZZZ^3 \cap B_R(0) $ and $ \alpha \in \cI_{k}^+ $, we now define the \emph{particle--hole pair creation operator}

 with normalization constant $ n_{\alpha, k} $ defined by

 Observe that if $\alpha \not \in \cI_k^+$, then $b^*_\alpha(k)$ will usually be an empty sum, in which case we understand it as the zero operator.
 (Strictly speaking near the equator the sums may still contain a small number of summands.
-The index set $\cI_k^+$ is defined such that for $\alpha \in \cI_k^+$ the sum \cref{eq:n} contains a number of summands that grows sufficiently fast as $N \to \infty$; this is quantified in \cref{lem:fn}.)
-Therefore we introduce the half-ball
+The index set $\cI_k^+$ is defined such that for $\alpha \in \cI_k^+$ the sum \cref{eq:n} contains a number of summands that grows sufficiently fast as $N \to \infty$; see \cref{lem:fn}.)
+Therefore we introduce the ``northern'' half-space